 Click here to contact us directly about the International Residency Training Programme

-Our International Residency Training Programme in Paediatrics has been developed in conjunction with the Saudi Commission for Health Specialties (SCFHS) and gives you the opportunity to complete your core Paediatric training in Ireland.
+Our International Residency Training Programme in Paediatrics has been developed in conjunction with the Saudi Commission for Health Specialties (SCFHS) and gives you the opportunity to complete your core Internal Medicine training in Ireland.

-The International Residency Training Programme in Paediatrics will open for applications for the 2022/2023 intake across 27 October - 10 November 2021.
+The International Residency Training Programme in Internal Medicine will open for applications for the 2022/2023 intake across 27 October - 10 November 2021.

-The International Residency Training Programme in Paediatrics is a three-year training programme, fully delivered in Ireland, certified by RCPI and recognised for registration purposes by the SCFHS.
-It has been designed to train doctors in the secondary care and prevention of Paediatric disease and illness.
-Training is primarily structured around developing skills and expertise within four core areas; General Paediatrics, Neonatology, Subspecialty Training and Clinical Judgement.
+The International Residency Training Programme in Internal Medicine is a three-year training programme, fully delivered in Ireland, certified by RCPI and recognised for registration purposes by the SCFHS.
+It has been designed to train doctors in the secondary care and prevention of adult disease and illness.
+Training is primarily structured around developing skills and expertise within four core areas; General Internal Medicine, Subspecialty Training and Clinical Judgement.

-Successful completion of the International Residency Training Programme in Paediatrics leads to:
+Successful completion of the International Residency Training Programme in Internal Medicine leads to:

-On Tuesday 26 October 2021, we held an informational webinar for those interested in hearing more about our Residency Programme in Paediatrics or in Internal Medicine.
+On Tuesday 26 October 2021, we held an informational webinar for those interested in hearing more about our Residency Programme in Internal Medicine or in Paediatrics.
 Our expert panel, made up of Programme Directors, Clinical Tutors, Trainees on the Programmes and members of the RCPI Residency Programme management team, discussed postgraduate medical training in Ireland, the supports available to international Trainees, the application process and much more.
 A lively Q&A session at the end of the webinar covered any questions submitted on the day.

 See below a full recording of this webinar.

-To apply for the International Residency Training Programme in Paediatrics:
+To apply for the International Residency Training Programme in Internal Medicine:

 In order to train in Ireland, the Irish Medical Council requires that you possess one of the following qualifications:

-Your first year of training in Ireland will build your core skills in General Paediatrics, including exposure to the following key child health areas; Asthma, Cystic Fibrosis, Diabetes, Developmental delay, Autism assessment and Emergency Paediatrics.
+Your first year of training in Ireland will build your core skills in Medicine, including exposure to the following key health areas such as Cardiology, Gastroenterology, Medicine for the Elderly and Respiratory Medicine.

 At RCPI, we know that moving to another country involves a lot of preparation and paperwork.